michaeldyrynda/founder-style/source/conditionals.md

 ## Avoid nested conditionals

-Whenever possible, avoid deep-nesting and look for opportunities to extract complex conditional logic to methods.
+Whenever possible, avoid deep-nesting and look for opportunities to either extract complex conditional logic to methods or return early.

 ## Ternary operations